Since I launched this site several years ago, hundreds of people have written to me asking the same question.

-Most people associate the word “values” with their personal code of ethics; the moral standard of behaviour they believe is “right,” and by which they try to live their lives.
+Most people associate the word “values” with their personal code of ethics.
+The moral standard of behavior they believe is “right”.
+And, by which they try to live their lives.

-For example, one of my values is honesty; I believe in being honest with the people close to me, and I expect the same in return.
-In terms of relationships, one of your values may be fidelity; you won’t cheat on your partner, and you expect that your partner won’t cheat on you.
+For example, one of my core values is honesty.
+I believe in trying to be honest with the people close to me.
+And, I expect the same in return.
+One of your values may be fidelity.
+You won’t cheat on your partner.
+And, you expect that your partner won’t cheat on you.